-The Wage and Hour Division is working with the IRS and 23 states to combat employee misclassification and to ensure that workers get the wages, benefits and protections to which they are entitled.
+The Wage and Hour Division is working with the IRS and more than two dozen states to combat employee misclassification and to ensure that workers get the wages, benefits and protections to which they are entitled.
 In some cases, the DOL is cooperating with the Employee Benefits Security Administration, Occupational Safety and Health Administration, Office of Federal Contract Compliance Programs and the Office of the Solicitor.
-The DOL's focus on misclassification of workers is sure to lead to more enforcement actions.
-Employers should carefully review all independent contractor arrangements to ensure compliance in light of this new and very broad interpretation.
-Reference: Administrator's Interpretation No. 2015-1, July 15, 2015.
-If you have any questions, please contact Steve Lyman at slyman@hallrender.com or your regular Hall Render attorney.
+At the same time, the National Labor Relations Board has broadened the definition of employee that it uses for purposes of determining who is eligible to vote in union elections and who is protected under the NLRA.